 - Install and test all work stations prior to the first scheduled workday in the new office.

 Relocating an office can be exciting, but that doesn’t mean the process is always easy, or that it will run smoothly.
 A lot of things can go wrong if you don’t plan properly, so be sure to follow the guidelines here to ensure that your staff isn’t stressed and your clients don’t feel abandoned during the move.
 When handled properly, you should be able to move the entire office and have everyone back to work within a day or two.

 Moving soon?
-Contact Corptek to arrange a complimentary consultation on how we can assist in the technology side of your office move.
-Call (866) 500-1001 or drop us an email.
+Contact 👍 IT Services In Fort Worth Provided By Corptek Solutions to arrange a complimentary consultation on how we can assist in the technology side of your office move.
+Call (817) 277-1001 or drop us an email.